1992 All-Ireland Senior Camogie Championship

 The 1992 All-Ireland Senior Camogie Championship was the high point of the 1992 season.
 The championship was won by Cork, who defeated Wexford by a 14-point margin in the final for their third successive success.
 The match drew an attendance of 4,000.

 Semi-finals

-All-Ireland semi-finalists in 1933, Kildare re-entered the senior championships and were beaten in the quarter final by Galway, 9-14 to 3-4 after an evenly contested first half at Clane, Sharon Glynn scoring 4-5 of their total.
+All-Ireland semi-finalists in 1933, Kildare re-entered the senior championships and were beaten in the quarter-final by Galway, 9-14 to 3-4 after an evenly contested first half at Clane, Sharon Glynn scoring 4-5 of their total.
 Kilkenny had a huge 9-20 to 0-5 win over Clare on July 12.
-Two well-taken goals by Colette Mahony gave Cork a victory over Kilkenny in the semi-final while Ann Reddy and Ann Marie O'Connor gave Wexford their two goals in victory over Galway.
+Two well-taken goals by Colette Mahony gave Cork a victory over Kilkenny in the semi-final while Anna Reddy and Anne Marie O'Connor gave Wexford their two goals in victory over Galway.